 You may receive a "Too many connections from this IP" error message when you use FTP.
 This article discusses why the problem occurs, and how you can resolve it.

-You may need to change the port number that the SSH server uses on a semi-managed server.
+You may need to change the port number that the SSH server uses on an unmanaged server.
 This article shows you how.

 FTP provides a way for you to transfer files to and from your A2 Hosting account.
 This article demonstrates how to set up and use an FTP client with any of our Linux hosting packages.